GiorgDiama/SymBChainSim/docs/simulation_engine.md

 # Simulation Engine (DES core)

 SymBChainSim uses a minimal Discrete Event Simulation (DES) engine to drive the blockchain models.
-The engine is intentionally simple and model-agnostic: it advances a virtual clock by processing timestamped events, and leaves protocol logic, networking behavior, and reconfiguration mechanics to the `Chain/` and `Manager/` modules.
+The engine is intentionally simple and model-agnostic: it advances a virtual clock by processing timestamped events, and leaves protocol logic, networking behaviors, and reconfiguration mechanics to the `Chain/` and `Manager/` modules.

 ## Core components